PermutaTriangle/Tilings/README.rst

        >>> gp.contradictory()
        True

-A ``Tiling`` is created with an iterable of obstruction and an iterable of requirement lists.
+A ``Tiling`` is created with an iterable of obstructions and an iterable of requirements (which are iterables of gridded permutation).
 It is assumed that all cells not mentioned in some obstruction or requirement is empty.
 You can print the tiling to get an overview of the tiling created.
-In this example, we have a tiling that corresponds to non-empty permutation avoiding ``123``.
+In this example, we have a tiling that corresponds to non-empty permutation avoiding
+``123``.

 .. code:: python